 - Due to the compact size of the ARPs, you can also use one hand to aim and shoot at the target.
 This technique comes in handy in quick shooting scenarios but, of course, it requires more practice to master.

-There are a few federal and state level regulations that you need to follow regarding the ownership and use of ARP guns.
-As of now, the United States has set the minimum age requirement to 21 years – for those looking to purchase the firearm.
-There are other laws as well regarding their usage and transportation, specially if you’re carrying a customized ARP with suppressors or extended magazines.
+There are a few federal and state-level regulations that you need to follow regarding the ownership and use of AR-15 guns.
+As of now, the United States has set the minimum age requirement to 21 years for those looking to purchase a firearm.
+There are other laws as well regarding their usage and transportation, especially if you’re carrying a customized AR-15 with suppressors or extended magazines.

 Unique Aspects